 - You are sent the results of the review, or in the case of an exceptional number of documents, you may be asked to attend the office to view the documents.

-To enable the Council to tackle fraud and serious crime, all or part of the personal information provided to the Council by its customers may be disclosed or supplied to external organisations or bodies.
+To enable us to tackle fraud and serious crime, all or part of the personal information provided to us by our customers may be disclosed or supplied to external organisations or bodies.

 Associated Council Documents/Links